 The Campus Security office is located in the Administration Building Room 118.
 Security on the campus is provided by the Pueblo County Sheriff's Department.

 List of University Officials

-A list of University officials is available on the Colorado Commission for Higher Education (CCHE) website and on the CSU-Pueblo University Leadership page.
-Campus directories are available in the Faculty, Staff, Student Telephone Directory in print or online.
+A list of University officials is available on the CSU-Pueblo University Leadership page.
+Campus directories are available in the Faculty, Staff, Telephone Directory.